sepehrabdous/Computer_Networks_Spring21/assignment0/README.md

 * There are defined buffer size and queue length constants in the scaffolding code.
 Use them.
 If they are not defined in a particular file, you don't need them.
 If you are not using one of them, either you have hard-coded a value, which is bad style, or you are very likely doing something wrong.

-* There are multiple ways to read and write from stdin/stdout in C. Any method is acceptable as long as it does not read an unbounded amount into memory at once and does not modify the message.
+* There are multiple ways to read and write from stdin/stdout in C. If you'r code seems correct but you are failing the tests, make sure the problems isn't caused by how you read and write.
+We suggest to use `printf`.
+Also, make sure to flush the stdout by calling `fflush(stdout)`.

 * If you are using buffered I/O to write to stdout, make sure to call flush or the end of a long message may not write.